-The following are questions the Spectrum and Competition Policy Division frequently receives concerning NEPA and EA preparation.
-The Q&As will be updated regularly as more information becomes available.
-Please contact the Spectrum and Competition Policy Division at 202-418-1310 for additional questions you may have.
+The following addresses frequently asked questions concerning NEPA and EA preparation.
+The Q&As will be updated as more information becomes available.
+Please call 202-418-1310 for additional questions you may have.

 Q. Is it necessary to hire outside environmental consultants, scientists, archaeologists or historians to comply with these rules?